Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 ![business](https://github.com/Farhan-Fadillah/picture_list/blob/5eeb44addb2c57064bd1ac4f7e7952c8f40d90d0/business%20meeting.jpg)

+# The Growth of My Abilities

-The skills and insights gained during my internships seamlessly transitioned into my professional roles, enabling me to take on more complex challenges in automation and data science with confidence.
+The skills and insights gained during my adventures seamlessly transitioned into my professional roles, enabling me to take on more complex challenges in automation and data science with confidence.
 My ability to integrate backend development expertise with automation technologies has been a key driver of my